-In often scenarios, the audience struggles to get inside stadiums on time for the match at big sporting events.
-Nothing could resolve the crowd issue until now when the AI struck in.
+Often, the audience struggles to get inside stadiums on time for the match at big sporting events.
+Nothing could resolve the crowd issue until AI solutions for sports emerged.

-Recently, Columbus Crew adapted the AI-based face recognition technology to allow the fans to enter the stadium without having to check their tickets.
-This prevented bottlenecks and made the stadium entryway more efficient.
+For instance, sports businesses are now leveraging AI-based face recognition technology that allows fans to enter the stadium without having to check their tickets.
+This prevents bottlenecks and makes the stadium entryway more efficient.